-The airport identity card is a key security control at ‘Tier One’ airports – Auckland, Wellington, Christchurch, Dunedin, Christchurch and Invercargill.
+The airport identity card is a key security control at ‘Tier One’ airports – Auckland, Wellington, Christchurch, Queenstown, Dunedin, and Invercargill.
 The card is evidence that the holder is allowed to be inside the security or security-enhanced (‘airside’) areas of those airports.

 If you have one, you’ll know that the application process included your details being checked by the Ministry of Justice and the Security Intelligence Service.
 This means you’ve received a favourable security check ‘determination’ and you’re not considered to be a threat to civil aviation in New Zealand.

 Being an AIC-holder brings certain responsibilities.
 One of those surrounds escorting people who have a temporary AIC.
 A temporary AIC-holder may work at the airport for only a short time, so they’ve not had the security checks that a permanent AIC-holder has had.

 Those people must be escorted by a permanent AIC-holder when they’re airside.
 That means ‘direct supervision’-escorted, not ‘I’ll meet you over there in a few minutes’-escorted.
 (The supervision can, however, be transferred from one permanent AIC-holder to another).

 “It’s important that complacency doesn’t creep in – the belief that it doesn’t really matter about escorting a temporary AIC-holder,” says CAA security regulatory manager David Willing.
 “It does matter, and in this, the International Year of Security Culture, we want to encourage AIC-holders in being aware that anyone wanting to do harm may well be watching and learning and planning to take advantage of any casualness in procedures.”

 If you’re entering an airside area you must display your AIC on your outer clothes.
 This can be on a lanyard, clipped to your outer clothing, or in an armband.
 But it must be visible to others.